 How to find good Australia airfare deals

-You can then make a cross-search with a few shortlisted airlines flying to Australia, like Emirates (aff), Etihad, Qantas, Qatar Airways (aff) to name a few.
+You can then make a cross-search with a few shortlisted airlines flying to Australia, like Emirates, Etihad, Qantas, Qatar Airways, to name a few.
 Bear in mind that these Australia airfare deals don’t last long, sometimes one day or just a few hours, so be constant with your flight search online.
 Do a daily online flight search for 10-15 days.

 Etihad Flight Booking

-After having seized my flight deal on Skyscanner, a redirect link opened to the Etihad Airways website, where I could complete m Etihad flight booking in economy class.
+After seizing my flight deal on Skyscanner, a redirect link opened to the Etihad Airways website, where I could complete m Etihad flight booking in economy class.
 Before doing so, I double-checked other flight options and noticed that the same flight was available with different flight amendment fees.
-For changing flight dates Etihad charges between 100 and 200 Euro depending on the type of class for the economy flight ticket that you have booked.
+For changing flight dates Etihad charges between 100 and 200 Euro depending on the type of class for the economy flight ticket, you have booked.

 Etihad Online Check-in